debadrirajdas7-lab/Pizza_Sales_Performance_Analysis_Dashboard/README.md

 • Microsoft Excel / CSV – Used for storing and managing the dataset

+🔄 Project Workflow

+The project was completed through a structured data analysis process to ensure accurate insights and meaningful visualizations.

+• Data Collection

+The pizza sales dataset was obtained in CSV format containing transactional records of pizza orders, including order details, product information, and pricing data.

+• Data Understanding

+The dataset was examined to understand its structure, column definitions, and relationships between different variables such as order date, pizza category, and sales quantity.

+• Data Cleaning

+Basic data cleaning steps were performed to ensure data quality and consistency.
+This included checking for missing values, validating data formats, and ensuring accurate column data types.

+• SQL Data Analysis

+SQL queries were written to analyze the dataset and calculate key metrics such as total revenue, total orders, sales by category, and top-selling pizzas.

+• KPI Calculation

+Important business KPIs were derived from the dataset to measure sales performance and customer purchasing behavior.

+• Dashboard Development

+An interactive dashboard was created in Power BI to visualize key insights, including revenue trends, sales distribution by category and size, and top-performing pizzas.

+• Insight Generation

+The final step involved interpreting the results from the dashboard to identify sales trends, customer preferences, and business opportunities.

 📊 Key Performance Indicators (KPIs)

 To evaluate the performance of pizza sales, the following KPIs were calculated: